 At Alfriston Primary School, puberty is taught as a statutory requirement of Health Education and covered by our 'Let's Talk' RSE Programme.
-We conclude that Sex Education refers to human reproduction, and therefore inform parents of their right to request their child be withdrawn from the RSE lessons that explicitly teach this i.e. the Year 6 lesson with the learning objective: I will know how sexual intercourse leads to human reproduction.
+We conclude that Sex Education refers to human reproduction, and therefore inform parents of their right to request their child be withdrawn from the RSE lessons that explicitly teach this i.e. The Year 5 lesson with the learning objective: I will know how the process of puberty relates to human reproduction.
+And, the Year 6 lesson with the learning objective: I will know how sexual intercourse leads to human reproduction.

-If a parent wishes their child to be excused from some or all of the non-statutory Sex Education (the lesson stated above for Year 6), they should discuss this with the headteacher, making clear which aspects of the programme they do not wish their child to participate in.
+If a parent wishes their child to be excused from some or all of the non-statutory Sex Education (the lesson/s stated above for Year 5 and Year 6), they should discuss this with the headteacher, making clear which aspects they do not wish their child to participate in.
 The head teacher will outline to parents/carers the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
 This could include any social and emotional effects of being excluded as well as the likelihood of the child hearing their peers' version of what was said in the classes rather than what was directly said by the teacher (although detrimental effects may be mitigated if the parents/carers propose to deliver sex education to their child at home instead).
 Once a decision has been made, parents/carers must inform the school in writing stating their reasons as to why they would like their child withdrawn.